 GeneCards Summary for G6PD Gene

 G6PD (Glucose-6-Phosphate Dehydrogenase) is a Protein Coding gene.
-Diseases associated with G6PD include Hemolytic Anemia Due To G6pd Deficiency and Favism.
-Among its related pathways are Pentose phosphate pathway and Glutathione metabolism.
-GO annotations related to this gene include protein homodimerization activity and carbohydrate binding.
+Diseases associated with G6PD include Anemia, Nonspherocytic Hemolytic, Due To G6pd Deficiency and Glucosephosphate Dehydrogenase Deficiency.
+Among its related pathways are Gene Expression and Sulfation Biotransformation Reaction.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and carbohydrate binding.
 An important paralog of this gene is H6PD.

 UniProtKB/Swiss-Prot for G6PD Gene

 Catalyzes the rate-limiting step of the oxidative pentose-phosphate pathway, which represents a route for the dissimilation of carbohydrates besides glycolysis.
 The main function of this enzyme is to provide reducing power (NADPH) and pentose phosphates for fatty acid and nucleic acid synthesis.